 Google announced Monday it will stop supporting Flash later on in 2019.

-Engineering Manager at Google, Dong-Hwi Lee, posted the news to the Google Webmaster Blog earlier this week stating that later on in the year, Flash will no longer be supported by the search engine.
+Engineering Manager at Google, Dong-Hwi Lee, posted the news to the Google Webmaster Blog earlier this week stating that later on in the year, it will no longer be supported by the search engine.

-While Google will still index web pages containing Flash content, it will simply ignore any Flash components on the page.
+While Google will still index web pages containing Flash content, it will simply ignore any components on the page.
 Additionally, stand-alone SWF files will no longer be indexed at all.

 In a brief moment of nostalgia, Dong-Hwi Lee reminisced.